 Welcome to the Lala lab!
 We are a research laboratory within the Department of Anatomy & Cell Biology at The University of Western Ontario in London, Ontario, Canada.
 We are located in the newly designed research wing of the department on the fourth floor of the Medical Sciences Building Rooms 433A, B (laboratory), 430, 434, 436 (offices).
-In addition, we share major equipment such as imaging and confocal microscopes, and fluorescence activated cell sorter.
+In addition, we share major equipment in the molecular biology and others such as imaging and confocal microscopes, fluorescence activated cell sorter.
 Research in this lab deals with the biology of the human placenta as an invasive structure, the human placenta as a model for tumor progression, and biology of breast cancer progression and metastasis.
 These projects complement one another in concepts as well as methodology.

 Principal Investigator: Dr. P. K. Lala, MD, PhD.

 Dr. P. K. Lala, MD, PhD, Dsc (honoris causa), short bibliography

 Professor and Past Chair, Department of Anatomy and Cell biology, and Professor, Department of Oncology, University of Western Ontario.